WARP-LAB/RawModernOpenGL/README.md

 ### Purposes

 * As requested by those who want to follow those online tuts in order to learn OpenGL first / parallel to exploring creative coding frameworks.
 But have issues setting up the combination of Xcode and modern OpenGL.
-* We love *oF* and *Cinder*, but sometimes testing or learning one new feature is hard as they are opinionated, having bootstrapping layer in front.
+* We love *oF* and *Cinder*, but sometimes testing / refreshing / learning some feature is hard as frameworks are opinionated by definition - having bootstrapping layer in front also means that when stuff does not work it's hard to know whose fault is it - yours or framework's (going step by step in *raw mode* will show it's yours ^_^).
 Btw, don't forget *p5* if all you need is vert + frag test.

 ## Building